Symmetric-Key-Establishment/skex-charter/readme.md

 ### Deliverables
 The SKEX WG will produce:
 1. A protocol for Unmediated Symmetric Key Establishment
-2. A protodol for Distributed Symmetric Key Establishement (https://datatracker.ietf.org/doc/draft-mwag-dske/)
+2. A protocol for Distributed Symmetric Key Establishment (https://datatracker.ietf.org/doc/draft-mwag-dske/)
 3. Recommendation documents on integrating SKEX protocols with existing security protocols.
 4. Identification of, and suggestions to other WGs for, extensions to protocols to ingest symmetric keys or for integration of SKEX developed protocols into existing protocols that already support PSK as a key source.